underscoreio/essential-scala/src/pages/collections/options.md

 ## Options

-We have seen `Option`s in passing a number of times already -- they represent values that may or may not be present in our code.
+We have seen `Option`s in passing a number of times already---they represent values that may or may not be present in our code.
 Options are an alternative to using `null` that provide us with a means of chaining computations together without risking `NullPointerExceptions`.
 We have previously produced code in the spirit of `Option` with our `DivisionResult` and `Maybe` types in previous chapters.

 Let's look into Scala's built-in `Option` type in more detail.

 ### Option, Some, and None

-`Option` is a generic sealed trait with two subtypes -- `Some` and `None`.
-Here is an abbreviated version of the code -- we will fill in more methods as we go on:
+`Option` is a generic sealed trait with two subtypes---`Some` and `None`.
+Here is an abbreviated version of the code---we will fill in more methods as we go on:

 ~~~ scala
 sealed trait Option[+A] {